manolosavi/xFonts/xFonts/Help.md

 This is the first instance where you need to trust $(PRODUCT_NAME).
 You should only tap _Allow_ if you have confidence in both the contents and source of the configuration profile.

-To establish this trust, the source code of this app is [available for review](https://github.com/manolosavi/xFonts). $(PRODUCT_NAME) is backed by a company that‘s treated customers with respect for [over 20 years](https://iconfactory.com/20years).
+To establish this trust, the source code of this app is [available for review](https://github.com/manolosavi/xFonts). $(PRODUCT_NAME) is backed by a company that’s treated customers with respect for [over 20 years](https://iconfactory.com/20years).
 The [Iconfactory](https://iconfactory.com) contributed their expertise to the xFonts open source project because its inner workings were completely transparent.
-If this doesn't give you enough peace of mind, you can build and run the app yourself using Xcode.
+If this doesn’t give you enough peace of mind, you can build and run the app yourself using Xcode.

 If you do decide to tap _Allow_ you’ll see a dialog that tells you to review the profile in _Settings_ and no other information.
 Tap _Close_ and you’re ready for the next phase of installation.